MSano1234/MSano1234/README.md

 # 🚀 Featured Projects

-## ☁️ My SwiftDrop — AWS Delivery Platform
+## ☁️ SwiftDrop — Serverless Delivery Platform

-Cloud-based delivery management platform that I designed, developed, integrated, and deployed using AWS and React.

-The project demonstrates serverless architecture, cloud infrastructure, API integration, database management, application deployment, and modern web development.
+• Built and deployed a full-stack serverless delivery platform using React and AWS, integrating Lambda, API Gateway, DynamoDB, and Amplify, with customer and driver workflows end to end.
+• Implemented authentication/authorization and database-backed application functionality using AWS Amplify, Lambda, API Gateway, and DynamoDB.
+• Configured application hosting, custom domain routing, and SSL, and deployed the application through AWS.

 ### Built With